tigergraph/CoPilot/README.md

 ```

 ##### Milvus configuration
-Copy the below into `configs/milvus_config.json` and edit the `host` and `port` fields to match your Milvus configuration (keeping in mind docker configuration).  `username` and `password` can also be configured below if required by your Milvus setup.  `enabled` should always be set to "true" for now as Milvus is only the embedding store supported. `sync_interval_seconds` is the number of seconds which the eventual-consistency-checker (ECC) service will be scheduled to check for new vertices in TigerGraph in order to create embeddings in Milvus.
+Copy the below into `configs/milvus_config.json` and edit the `host` and `port` fields to match your Milvus configuration (keeping in mind docker configuration).  `username` and `password` can also be configured below if required by your Milvus setup.  `enabled` should always be set to "true" for now as Milvus is only the embedding store supported. `process_interval_seconds` is the number of seconds which the eventual-consistency-checker (ECC) service will be scheduled to check for new vertices in TigerGraph in order to create embeddings in Milvus.
 In the same way `cleanup_interval_seconds` is the number of seconds the ECC service will be scheduled to check for stale Milvus embeddings (e.g. if TigerGraph is restored from backup, or a vertex is deleted).
+Batch size is the number of vertices that ECC will process in one workload; this is optional and defaults to 10.
 ```json
 {
     "host": "milvus-standalone",